d33t-ya/ai-assignment-agent/README.md

 The agent uses a two-layer prompting approach:

-1. **System prompt** — a set of instructions given to Gemini that define the agent's behavior: stay educational, never produce direct code solutions, keep explanations CS-appropriate
+1. **System prompt**: a set of instructions given to Gemini that define the agent's behavior: stay educational, never produce direct code solutions, keep explanations CS-appropriate
-2. **User prompt** — the student's actual assignment description and question
+2. **User prompt**: the student's actual assignment description and question

 This combination constrains the model's output so it operates within academic integrity guidelines regardless of how the student phrases their input.